If you’re wondering what to do in Tampa, let me take you through the Tampa activities I enjoyed most when I was there.

 Here are a few great things to do in Tampa, while you’re there.

 What to Do in Tampa

 Here are all the top activities to do in Tampa for all ages.

 The newly developed Riverwalk has encouraged visitors and locals to explore the waterfront at any time of day – alligators, boats, beautiful sunsets and all.

 There are so many museums here – Tampa Bay History Center, the Tampa Children’s Museum, the Tampa Museum of Art and the Florida Museum of Photographic Arts – that in my short day I only managed to fit in the Tampa Bay History Center.

 2. Go on a bike ride

-If you’re going, you might as well go, we had a selection of starters – crocodile hush puppies (first time I tried it, wouldn’t be bothered if it was the last), oysters, and salted peppers, both delicious.
+If you’re going, you might as well go, after all, eating is definitely one of the best things to do in Tampa.
+We had a selection of starters – crocodile hush puppies (first time I tried it, wouldn’t be bothered if it was the last), oysters, and salted peppers, both delicious.